lucaspecina/watson-co-scientist/tests/README.md

-# Watson Co-Scientist Tests
+# Raul Co-Scientist Tests

-This directory contains tests for the Watson Co-Scientist system.
+This directory contains tests for the Raul Co-Scientist system.

 ## Directory Structure